dglemay/whole_blood_RNASeq/README.md

 get_DEgenes_july2017_clean.R: R script to obtain differentially regulated genes in whole blood transcriptomes, accounting for multiple drivers of variation

 partition_variances_feb2019.R : R script to determine drivers of variation in the whole blood transcriptomes

+### License information

+This software is a work of the United States Department of Agriculture, Agricultural Research Service and is released under a Creative Commons CC0 public domain attribution.